TheresaLui/SelfHelpContent_v2/articles/microsoft.databoxedge/6dbe-heartbeatalerts.md

 	cloudEnvironments="public"
 />

-# I am getting heart beat alert emails
+# I am getting heartbeat alert emails

 ## **Recommended Steps**

-If you are receiving heart beat alerts, this may be because your device has Internet connectivity issues.
+If you are receiving heartbeat alerts, this may be because your device has Internet connectivity issues.
 Try the following steps to resolve the issue:

 * The Internet connectivity is broken.
 Check your internet connection.
 In the local web UI of the device, go to **Troubleshooting** > **Diagnostic tests** and click **Run diagnostic tests**.
 Resolve any reported issues.
 * The device is turned off.
 Turn on your device!
 For more information, go to [Turn on your device](https://aka.ms/dbe-device-local-mgmt).